Note: If you're looking for the chart featured in Google Images, scroll down below the menus and resources, then you'll see it on the right.

-If the weld symbol appears on top of the reference line, then the weld should be made on the opposite side of the joint from where the arrow points.
-Here's an example:
+Now, if the weld symbol appears on top of the reference line, then the weld should be made on the opposite side of the joint where the arrow points.
+Here's how that will look:

-And if the shape appears on both sides of the reference line, as shown below, it specifies that a weld must be performed on both sides of the joint to which the arrow is pointed.
+If the weld symbol appears on both sides of the reference line, as shown below, it specifies that a weld must be performed on both sides of the joint.

-Numerous weld symbols have been devised to represent all the different joint or weld types used in the trade, as well as any joints that must be cut or beveled during fit-up.
-Here are the most common ones:
+Numerous weld symbols have been devised to represent all the different weld types used in the trade, as well as any joints that must be cut or beveled during fit-up.
+Here are the most common ones to learn:

-If you're not familiar with welds and joints, be sure to check out those topics in the green menu box located on the top right side of this page.
-And since it takes time to memorize and interpret all these symbols and what type of welds they represent.
-Therefore, it's a good idea to print out or photocopy a chart with both the symbols and drawings of the completed welds.
-For a sample chart or look below right of this column.
+If you're not familiar with either welds or joints, be sure to check out those topics in the green menu box located on the top right side of this page.
+Even if you are familiar, it still takes time to memorize all these symbols and what type of welds they represent.
+Therefore, it's a good idea to print out or photocopy a chart that contains both the symbols and drawings of the completed welds.
+Click here to download a sample chart or look below right of this column.

-In most cases, the weld size (i.e. width ) is located left of the weld symbol (expressed here in inches), while its length is written to the right .
+In most cases, the weld width (or diameter) is located to the left of the weld symbol (expressed here in inches), while its length is written to the right .
 (As explained in Anatomy of a Weld, the weld's width is the distance from one leg of the weld to the other.)
-Often, no length is indicated, which means the weld should be laid down from the beginning to the end of the joint, or where there's an abrupt change in the joint.
+Often, no length is indicated, which means the weld should be laid down from the beginning to the end of the joint, or where there's an abrupt change in the joint on the base metal.

-Naturally, any dimensions provided below the reference line apply to the joint on the arrow side, while dimensions above the reference line apply to the joint on the other side.
+Dimensions written below the reference line, of course, apply to the joint on the arrow side, while dimensions written above apply to the joint on the other side.
 In the image above, welds are indicated for both sides of the joint.

-Sometimes, a series of separate welds are indicated, rather than a single long weld.
+Sometimes, a series of separate welds is specified, rather than a single long weld.
 This is common when thin or heat-sensitive metals are welded on, or where the joint is a really long one.
-In the following symbol and drawing, 3-inch intermittent fillet welds are specified.
-The "pitch" indicates that these welds should be centered at 5-inch intervals.
+In the following symbol and drawing, 3-inch intermittent fillet welds are specified:

-Notice that the fillet shapes on either side of the reference line are offset, rather than mirroring each other.
-This means the welds should be located at staggered spots on either side of the joint, as depicted in the drawing.
+Notice that the weld symbols on either side of the reference line above are offset, rather than mirroring each other.
+This means the welds should be located at staggered spots on either side of the joint, as shown in the drawing on the right.

-A weld symbol may sometimes specify an angle, root opening or root face dimension.
+A weld symbol may also specify an angle, root opening or root face dimension.
 This is common when the base metal to be welded on is thicker than 1/4 inch.
-The following example is a symbol and drawing of a V-groove joint:
+The following example is a symbol and drawing calling for a V-groove joint:

 Here, the groove weld has dimensions written inside the symbol.
-The first is 1/8 inch, which pertains to the root opening.
+The first is 1/8 , which pertains to a root opening of 1/8 inch.
 The larger number below it signifies 45 degrees, which represents the included angle between the plates.
 "Included" means the sum of the angles beveled on each side.
-In other words, the bevel made on each plate is 22 1/2 inches.
+So in this example the bevel made on each plate is 22 1/2, which equals 45 degrees.

-Moving to another part of the overall welding symbol, at the intersection of the reference line and the leader line (which is attached to the arrow), two common instructions may be provided:
+Moving to another part of the overall welding symbol, at the intersection of the reference line and the leader line, two other symbols may be inserted, as shown below: